mattslight/abookforlife/abookforlife.md

 <div style="text-align:center"><em>Jealousy is insecurity hidden by bitterness</em></div>

-Jealousy is – we have learned – one of the most powerful emotions at times, and it can also be one of the most confusing.
+<span class="dropcap">J</span>ealousy is – we have learned – one of the most powerful emotions at times, and it can also be one of the most confusing.
 Its difficulty arises from the fact that jealousy is something like a mixture of two or three emotions working in tandem and then directed towards somebody.
 Jealousy can be built on both fear (insecurities) and resentment (anger, injustice).
 Jealousy also works differently when we harbour it against somebody, versus when we receive it.

 ==What is jealousy?
 Simply put it is feeling or showing an envious resentment of someone or their achievements, possessions, or perceived advantages.
 A feeling of discontent or resentment aroused by someone else's possessions, qualities, or luck.==